sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing

 \paragraph{Maximizing a single GPU.} The pipeline is engineered to saturate a consumer GPU rather than require multiple.
-Three models share one GPU through sequential scheduling: (1) the vision-language model (Qwen3-VL-2B at ${\sim}$4\,GB FP16, or 8B at ${\sim}$8\,GB FP8, user-selectable) loads, describes all figures, and unloads; (2) the embedding model (Snowflake Arctic Embed M v2.0, ${\sim}$1.2\,GB) loads during parsing and unloads; (3) vLLM serves Qwen3 8B continuously with FP8 KV cache (${\sim}$131K tokens on 20\,GB VRAM), automatic prefix caching (APC), and \textbf{chunked prefill}.
+Three models share one GPU through \textbf{sequential scheduling}: (1) the vision-language model (Qwen3-VL-2B at ${\sim}$4\,GB FP16, or 8B at ${\sim}$8\,GB FP8, user-selectable) loads, describes all figures, and unloads; (2) the embedding model (Snowflake Arctic Embed M v2.0, ${\sim}$1.2\,GB) loads during parsing and unloads; (3) vLLM serves Qwen3 8B for all text-based checks with FP8 KV cache (${\sim}$131K tokens on 20\,GB VRAM), \textbf{automatic prefix caching} (APC), and \textbf{chunked prefill}.
 When the vision backend is vLLM as well, the text container is stopped briefly so the vision container can claim the GPU, then restarted; the same container-swap path works on WSL2 and native Linux.
 The embedder uses PyTorch's memory-efficient scaled dot-product attention (SDPA, O$(N)$ memory rather than O$(N^2)$) and bf16 weights (cosine similarity $\geq 0.9998$ vs fp32), pre-warmed during GROBID parse; this is roughly $7\times$ faster than the default fp32 path on cache-cold runs.
 Pipeline stages are scheduled to avoid KV cache contention: consistency checks on cited papers run first (thinking=low, ${\sim}$5--10\,s), then claim verification (thinking disabled) runs concurrently with bibliography verification (network-only).
 The cite-purpose classifier exploits APC most aggressively: all 30--60 queries share a ${\sim}$10--20K token prefix, computed once and reused via hash lookup. \textbf{Admission control is dynamic}: a controller polls vLLM's \texttt{/metrics} endpoint and resizes the in-flight cap based on observed KV-cache utilization and queue depth, instead of a static client-side semaphore.
 Wire-side JSON schema length constraints (\texttt{maxLength}, \texttt{maxItems}) are stripped before submission so xgrammar's constrained-decoding fast path stays engaged; a single field-level \texttt{maxLength} collapsed throughput by roughly $3\times$ at concurrency 60 in our benchmarking.
 Pydantic still validates the decoded JSON post-response.